c-villain/alexkraev.github.io/General/setting_up_connection_to_gitlab_en.md

-# How to configure the communication with GitLab
+# How to configure git connection

 I have to say that this article was written using GitLab as an example; in other systems, including GitHub, the actions are exactly the same.